-Michael Helms (he/him/his) is a firearms historian, author, journalist, and enthusiast based in Baton Rouge, Louisiana.
+Michael Helms (he/him/his) is a firearms historian, author, journalist, and collector based in Baton Rouge, Louisiana.

-He holds a degree in history from North Carolina State University, where he graduated Phi Beta Kappa, Summa Cum Laude, and top in his class.
-Mike’s thesis was titled “Smith & Wesson: America’s First Modern Firearms Enterprise.”
-In it, he argued that Smith & Wesson was one of the first American enterprises to exemplify the principles of the modern enterprise that Alfred D. Chandler Jr. described in his groundbreaking book The Visible Hand.
+He graduated from North Carolina State University with a degree in history, Phi Beta Kappa, and Summa Cum Laude.
+His thesis was titled “Smith & Wesson: America’s First Modern Firearms Enterprise.”
+In it, he argued that Smith & Wesson was one of the first American companies to follow the ideas of the modern enterprise that Alfred D. Chandler Jr. talked about in his famous book The Visible Hand.

 An accomplished public speaker and exhibitor, here’s a short list of some of Mike’s public works: